This is the multi-page printable view of this section. Click here to print.

 Edit Snapshot

 You can edit snapshot information.
-To edit the snapshot name or description, follow the steps below.
+To modify the snapshot name or description, follow these steps.

-- All Services > Compute > Virtual Server Click the menu.
-Navigate to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Go to the Service Home page of Virtual Server.

 - Block Storage List page, click the resource to edit the snapshot information.
 You will be taken to the Block Storage Details page.

-- Snapshot List Click the button.
-Block Storage Snapshot List Navigate to the page.
+- Click the Snapshot List button.
+You will be taken to the Block Storage Snapshot List page.

 - After confirming the snapshot to edit, click the More button.

 - Click the Edit button.
-The Edit Snapshot popup opens.
+The Snapshot Edit popup window opens.

-- Enter Snapshot name or Description and click the Confirm button.
+- Enter the Snapshot name or Description, and click the Confirm button.

-You can restore a Block Storage volume to the latest snapshot in Available state.
-To perform snapshot restoration, follow the steps below.
+Block Storage volumes can be restored to the latest snapshot while in the Available state.
+To restore a snapshot, follow the steps below.

-- Click the resource to recover from a snapshot on the Block Storage List page.
+- On the Block Storage List page, click the resource to restore from a snapshot.
 You will be taken to the Block Storage Details page.

-- Connection Server If there is a server added in the item, after connecting to the server, perform the disconnect operation (Umount, Disk Offline).
+- If there are servers added in the Connected Server item, connect to the server and perform the disconnect operations (Umount, Disk Offline).

-- For detailed information about server disconnection, please refer to Disconnect Server.
+- For detailed information about disconnecting the server, see Disconnecting the Server.

-- Block Storage Details page, click the Disconnect button in the Connected Server item to remove the server.
+- On the Block Storage Details page, click the Disconnect button in the Connected Server item to remove the server.
 The connected server will be removed.

-- For details on disconnecting the connection server, see Edit Connection Server.
+- For detailed information on disconnecting the connection server, refer to Modify Connection Server.

-- Check the latest snapshot in Available state.
-The volume will be restored with that snapshot.
+- Check the latest snapshot in the Available state.
+The volume will be restored from that snapshot.

 - Click the Snapshot Recovery button.
-The Snapshot Recovery popup opens.
+The Snapshot Recovery popup window opens.

-- After checking the Snapshot name and creation date/time, click the Confirm button.
+- After verifying the Snapshot name and Creation timestamp, click the Confirm button.

-- When recovery starts, it becomes Reverting, and when completed, it becomes Available.
+- When recovery starts, the status becomes Reverting, and when it completes, it becomes Available.

-- Click the Add button of the Connected Server.
+- Click the Add button of the Connection Server.
 Reconnect the Virtual Server.

-- For detailed information about adding a connection server, please refer to Modify Connection Server.
+- For detailed information about adding a connection server, refer to Edit Connection Server.

 - After connecting to the added server, perform the connection tasks (Mount, Disk Online) according to the operating system.